Crownmuri/LaMulana2Archipelago/README.md

 - There could be some issues not listed here, feel free to share on Discord or on GitHub.

 ## Food for thought
-- Potsanity: Add all static reward pots to the location pool (would also require ammo to be grantable without having the weapon)
+- Potsanity: Add all static reward pots to the location pool -- not sure if the ammo pots should be included, or just become coin/weight filler.
-- Chipsanity: Add all static bestiary chips to the location pool
+- Chipsanity: Add all static glossary entries to the location pool
-- Work on Poptracker / Universal Tracker
-- Work on inserting AP sprite
 - Consolidating into a single randomizer